The algebraic boundary of the sonc cone: Preliminaries on Circuits

-The \struc{\emph{dimension}} of $A$, denoted by $\struc{\dim(A)}$, is the dimension of the affine span of the Newton polytope $\cN(A)$.
-The \struc{\emph{codimension}} of $A$, denoted by $\struc{m}$, is $d-\dim(A)$.
-By abuse of notation, we identify $A$ with the matrix whose columns are the vectors $(1, \al)$ for $\al \in A$:
+Let $A \subset \R^n$ be a support set, as in the introduction, of cardinality $d$.
+The \struc{\emph{dimension}} of $A$, denoted by $\struc{\dim(A)}$, is the dimension of the affine span of the Newton polytope $\cN$.
+We use the notation $\struc{F \preccurlyeq \cN}$ to denote that $F$ is a face of the polytope $\cN$.
+The \struc{\emph{codimension}} of $A$ is introduced as

 Then, $\rank(A) = 1+\dim(A)$ and, hence, $m = \dim (\ker(A))$.